 - don’t worry about your handwriting

-If I was to pick one thing as a rule it is journalling should not feel like a chore.
-If you’re not enjoying writing your journal try something different.
-For example try writing at a different time of day, try a different medium or using prompts.
+If I were to pick one thing as a rule, it is journaling should not feel like a chore.
+If you’re not enjoying writing try a different journal option.
+For example, consider writing at a different time of day, using a different medium or using prompts.

-Remember there is no correct way to start a personal journal, including the day you start – it does not need to be the first of January.
+Remember there is no wrong way to journal, including the day you start it does not need to be the first of January.
 The important thing is to start your journal when you want to start it.

 *Disclosure – this post includes affiliate links which means if you buy something after following a link I will earn a propotion of the sale.
 It does not cost you anything extra.